Vedanthsg/Neurological-Alertness-Assessment/README.md

 2. Ensure all dependencies are installed (see [Requirements](#requirements)).
 3. Run the Jupyter notebook to preprocess the data, train models, and generate explanations using LIME and SHAP.

-## Results
-- The trained model achieved [accuracy/other metrics] on the test set.
-- LIME and SHAP analyses revealed that features like [example features] were most influential in predicting the emotional states.

 ## Requirements
 - Python 3